rsundqvist/time-split/README.md

   src="https://raw.githubusercontent.com/rsundqvist/time-split/master/docs/2x2-examples.jpg"><br>
 </div>

-Plotted folds on a two-by-two grid.
+Folds plotted on a two-by-two grid.
 See the [examples](https://time-split.readthedocs.io/en/stable/auto_examples/index.html) page for more.

 ## What is it?
-A library for creating cross-validation splits of _heterogeneous_ data, such as raw transaction data with strong non-stationary characteristics.
+A library for creating time-based cross-validation splits of _heterogeneous_ data, such as raw transaction data with strong non-stationary characteristics.

 ## Highlighted Features
 - [Splitting schedules](https://time-split.readthedocs.io/en/stable/guide/schedules.html) based on a fixed interval,